Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/The Curse-Speech.md

 # Salzwedel Mall

-*Location: Crossroads (motivation: to bring people, and things, together), but at Dusk on the countdown, the mall becomes a Maze (motivation: to confuse and separate)*
+*Location: Crossroads (motivation: to bring people, and things, together), but at Dusk on [[the countdown]], the mall becomes a Maze (motivation: to confuse and separate)*

 Helmut is good at tricking others into unfavourable contracts—so his mall is filled with shops and service points struggling to make ends meet, usually prioritising low price over high quality.
 When Helmut began using Curse-Speech to help his business, the mall soaked up the dark energies and became an incarnation of Curse-Speech.
 It now feeds on the life energy of customers and sometimes makes their wishes come true in a warped way.